Natália Silva (fighter): Ultimate Fighting Championship

 Silva signed with the UFC in 2020, however her debut was delayed after suffering a broken arm and several complications and other injuries.

-Silva made her debut with the promotion on June 18, 2022, at UFC on ESPN: Kattar vs. Emmett against Jasmine Jasudavicius, defeating her via unanimous decision.
+Silva made her debut with the promotion on June 18, 2022, at UFC on ESPN 37 against Jasmine Jasudavicius, defeating her via unanimous decision.

-In her sophomore performance with the promotion, Silva faced Tereza Bledá on November 29, 2022, at UFC Fight Night: Nzechukwu vs. Cuțelaba, winning the bout via TKO stoppage due to a spinning back kick and ground and pound in the third round.
+In her sophomore performance with the promotion, Silva faced Tereza Bledá on November 29, 2022, at UFC Fight Night 215, winning the bout via TKO stoppage due to a spinning back kick and ground and pound in the third round.
 With this win, Silva earned her first Performance of the Night bonus.

 Silva faced Victoria Leonardo on May 20, 2023, at UFC Fight Night 223.
 She won the fight via technical knockout in round one.

 Silva faced her first ranked opponent in Andrea Lee at UFC 292 on August 19, 2023.
 She won the fight by unanimous decision.

 Silva, on her birthday, faced Viviane Araújo on February 3, 2024, at UFC Fight Night 235.
 She won the fight by unanimous decision.

 Silva faced former UFC Women's Strawweight Champion Jéssica Andrade on September 7, 2024 at UFC Fight Night 242.
 She won the fight by unanimous decision.
 This fight earned her a Fight of the Night award.

 Silva faced former flyweight champion Alexa Grasso at UFC 315 on May 10, 2025 in Montreal, Quebec, Canada.
 She won the fight by unanimous decision.

+Replacing an injured Alexa Grasso, Silva faced former two-time UFC Women's Strawweight Champion Rose Namajunas on January 24, 2026 at UFC 324.
+She won the fight via unanimous decision.
+13 out of 18 media outlets scored the bout for Namajunas.

+Silva was scheduled to compete for the UFC Women's Flyweight Championship against champion Valentina Shevchenko on October 3, 2026 at UFC 332.
+However, Shevchenko withdrew due to injury, which led to her vacating the title and Silva being reassigned to face Wang Cong for the vacant championship.